About the course

 - ‘Humanitarian Fictions’, looking at the revived idea of Humanitarianism in English, Anglophone, and World literary studies and raising specific questions about how the novel in particular embraces the discourse of human rights and humanitarianism to address global modernity’s emergences and discontents;

-- ‘Literatures of Empire and Nation’, investigating the literary and cultural perceptions, misapprehensions, and evasions that accompanied empire, and the literary forms that negotiated it; and
+- ‘Literatures of Empire and Nation’, investigating the literary and cultural perceptions, misapprehensions, and evasions that accompanied empire, and the literary forms that negotiated it.

-You will write a 10,000 to 11,000-word dissertation on a subject of your choice, but related to the work you have been doing over the year.
+You will write a dissertation on a subject of your choice, but related to the work you have been doing over the year.
 You will be assigned to a member of academic staff who will act as your supervisor.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of English and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of English.

 The MSt programme is assessed via the submission of four pieces of coursework.
-In addition to the dissertation, you will submit three essays of 5,000 to 6,000 words - one at the end of the first term, and two at the end of the second term - relating to the B and C courses that have been taken.
+In addition to the dissertation, you will submit three essays - one at the end of the first term, and two at the end of the second term - relating to the B and C courses that have been taken.

 Many English taught-course students go onto doctoral research, both at Oxford and at other universities worldwide.
 Other graduates pursue careers in occupations including teaching, journalism, law, publishing and the civil service.